Relintai/pandemonium_engine_docs/development/compiling/compiling_for_windows.rst

 You can do so by running the Python installer again and enabling the option to add Python to the ``PATH``.

+If SCons cannot detect your Visual Studio installation, it might be that your SCons version is too old.
+Update it to the latest version with ``python -m pip install --upgrade scons``.

 .. _doc_compiling_for_windows_install_vs:

 Installing Visual Studio caveats